popart-dev/cx/README.md

 Azure storage container or virtual directory, or a subdirectory.
 If you drag into a subdirectory, the subdirectory will be highlighted, indicating the file is going to go in that directory.
 When clicking on a container with many files, be patient: it may take a while, and there is currently no "please wait" feedback to let you know anything is happening.
+To view an Azure file in the browser, simply click on it.

 Some Technical Mumbo Jumbo
 --------------------------